techcnet/SlideCaptcha/README.md

 </script>
 ````

 The captcha is displayed by clicking on the hyperlink.
-If the captcha has been solved correctly, the JavaScript will redirect to the specifed location.
+If the captcha has been solved correctly, the JavaScript will redirect to the specified location.
 Check again on the server side, whether the captcha has really been solved and deliver the content:

 ````php
 <?php